Is It Sinuses, Allergies, A Cold, The Flu, or COVID? The Differences (And Similarities) Between Them All

 Flu: The flu can last 5-7 days for most people, but can still cause fatigue after the infection is gone.
 Those who are vaccinated against the flu might experience less severe symptoms and recover quicker.

 COVID: According to Johns Hopkins Medicine, a mild case of COVID usually takes 1-2 weeks to fully recover.
 More severe cases take 6 weeks or longer to recover and there can be lingering symptoms that cause fatigue and can affect the heart, kidneys, lungs and brain.
-Like the flu, receiving a COVID-19 vaccine can protect you against getting a more severe case of COVID and can lead to a quicker recovery period.
+This is often called long COVID.
+Like the flu, receiving a COVID-19 vaccine can protect you against getting a more severe infection and can lead to a quicker recovery period.

 How to avoid getting COVID-19, allergies, a cold, the flu, and sinus infections

 A cold, the flu, and COVID can be avoided in the same ways.
 Washing your hands often, cleaning the frequently touched surfaces in your home, and avoiding close contact with people who are sick are preventative measures to avoid getting sick in the first place.
-Sinus infections are usually created by viruses that cause fluid build up in the face and sinuses so they can be avoided by these same preventative measures.
+Sinus infections are usually created by viruses that cause fluid build up in the face and sinuses so they can be avoided by these proven preventative measures as well.

 Thankfully, allergies are not contagious, but they’re still a common concern for many people.
 The worst of your allergy symptoms can be avoided if you know the pollen count in your area.
-Check the pollen count in your area with the MapMyAir google store or apple store app to avoid being outside all day on a high pollen count day.
+Check the pollen count in your area with Oransi's live tracking pollen and air quality tool to avoid being outside all day on a high pollen count day.

 What can air purifiers do to help you prevent illnesses and allergies?